matteobarbieri/qol/README.md

 ## System setup script

-Inside folder `setup-scripts` you will find a script which will launch the installation of all components.
+Inside folder `setup-scripts` you will find the script `setup_lubuntu.sh` which will begin the installation process for all components.

+Just execute it with `./setup_lubuntu.sh` and a menu will allow you to select which components you want to install.

 ### Core